Battle of Baku: Background

 On 11 May 1918, a new peace conference opened at Batum.
 At this conference Ottomans extended their demands to include Tiflis as well as Alexandropol and Echmiadzin through which they wanted a railroad to be built to connect Kars and Julfa with Baku.
 The Armenian and Georgian members of the Republic's delegation began to stall.
 Beginning on 21 May, the Ottoman army moved ahead once again.
 The conflict led to the Battle of Sardarapat (21–29 May), the Battle of Kara Killisse (1918) (24–28 May), and the Battle of Bash Abaran (21–24 May), where Armenian forces halted the Ottoman advance.

 On 26 May 1918, the federation dissolved initially with the Georgian declaration of independence (Democratic Republic of Georgia), quickly followed by those of the Armenian (First Republic of Armenia) and Azerbaijan (Azerbaijan Democratic Republic) representatives on 28 May.
 On 28 May 1918, Georgia signed the Treaty of Poti with Germany and welcomed the German Caucasus Expedition, seeing in the Germans protectors against the post-Russian Revolution havoc and the Ottoman military advances.
 The government of Azerbaijan moved from Tiflis to Ganja.
-At the same time, Germany turned to negotiations with the Soviet Russia and offered to stop the Islamic Army of the Caucasus in return for guaranteed access to Baku's oil.
+At the same time, Germany turned to negotiations with the Soviet Russia and offered to stop Turkish advances in return for guaranteed access to Baku's oil.
 They reached an agreement on 27 August whereby Germany was to receive a quarter of Baku's oil production.
-The German government requested that the Ottoman Empire delay any offensive into Azerbaijan; Enver Pasha ignored this request.
+The German government requested that the Ottoman Empire delay any offensive into Azerbaijan, which Enver Pasha ignored.

 In May, on the Persian Front, a military mission under Nuri Pasha, brother of Enver Pasha, settled in Tabriz to organize the Islamic Army of the Caucasus to fight not only Armenians but also the Bolsheviks.
 Nuri Pasha's army occupied large parts of the Azerbaijani Democratic Republic without much opposition, influencing the fragile structure of the newly formed state.
 Ottoman interference led some elements of Azerbaijani society to oppose Turks.

 On 4 June 1918, Azerbaijan and the Ottoman Empire signed a treaty of friendship and cooperation, clause 4 of which held that the Ottoman Empire would provide military assistance to Azerbaijan if such assistance was required for maintaining peace and security in the country.